Murder of Cecilia Strzyzowski: Femicide investigation

-After the investigation task in the Emerenciano neighborhood, remains of a suitcase with wheels, clothing and accessories that had been incinerated were found.
+After a search in the Emerenciano neighborhood, remains of a suitcase with wheels, clothing, and accessories that had been incinerated were found.
 All the seized items were brought to the attention of the Strzyzowski family and subjected to tests at the Institute of Medicine and Forensic Sciences of the province.
 On 23 June, Gloria Romero recognized the objects as Cecilia's belongings, as well as a pendant and rings that she wore.
 On 3 July, the presence of Cecilia's burned remains in the Sena patio was confirmed.
 Later, genetic analysis revealed that the blood found in a room in the Sena house matched the DNA of Strzyzowski and blood traces detected on a mattress.

-Armando Cabra, former official of the Ministry of Security of Chaco, has become the legal defender of Emericiano Sena and Marcela Acuña.
+Armando Cabra, former official of the Ministry of Security of Chaco, became the legal defender of Emericiano Sena and Marcela Acuña.
 Previously, the lawyer in charge of representing both was Juan Carlos Saife, who presented his resignation after learning of certain communications between Acuña and Emerenciano in which it was stated that they had made an arrangement with a judge.
-Subsequently, Ricardo Osuna had assumed the defense of the members of the Sena family, but after the request of the prosecution he resigned from representing Emerciano and Acuña and stayed with César Sena.
+Subsequently, Ricardo Osuna had assumed the defense of the members of the Sena family, but after the request of the prosecution, he resigned from representing Emerciano and Acuña and stayed with César Sena.

 Ricardo Osuna is the current defender of César Sena.
-In a statement, Osuna stated that, for the moment, he will not make any statement and made it clear that his defense will be based solely on what is in the file, which he considers contains indications and presumptions.
+Osuna said that he would not make any statement and made it clear that his defense will be based solely on what is in the file, which he considered to contain indications and presumptions.
 Previously, the lawyer in charge of Sena's defense was Juan Díaz, who also represented Fabiana González and Gustavo Obregón, but he resigned due to "irreconcilable differences" after the addition of new evidence to the case.
 The next day, Sena began to be represented by two official defenders: Patricia Aleksich and Martha Karina Paz until Osuna's appointment.

 Money laundering

 On 9 June, a raid was carried out at the home of Emerenciano Sena and Marcela Acuña, where approximately 6 million pesos in cash were found without justification, which led to an investigation of money laundering and tax evasion.
 The Federal Justice declared its incompetence in the case and it was referred to the Federal Court of First Instance 2 of Resistencia, headed by Ricardo Mianovich; The prosecutor in the case is Patricio Sabadini.
-César Sena's former lawyer, Juan Díaz, who judicially represented the Emerenciano Socialist movement, indicated the money came from a program for carrying out works and the transfer was made for the purchase of materials.
+César Sena's former lawyer, Juan Díaz, who judicially represented the Emerenciano Socialist movement, indicated the money came from a program for carrying out works, and the transfer was made for the purchase of materials.